My Story

 My Bio

 Yoo-Jin Kang (she/hers) is an integrative leadership strategist, organizational consultant, and executive coach who helps leaders and organizations build leadership that is sustainable, grounded, and deeply human.
+She specializes in culturally responsive coaching, with particular expertise supporting first-generation, BIPOC, and LGBTQ+ professionals as they navigate identity, power, and leadership in high-performance environments.

 With over a decade of experience at the intersection of public health, equity, healing-centered practice, and systems change, Yoo-Jin supports executives, founders, People and culture leaders, mission-driven professionals, and individuals navigating complexity, pressure, and transition.
 Her clients often come to her when surface-level strategies are no longer enough and when they are ready to shift patterns, not just optimize performance.